ronilan/event-loop.crumb/README.md

   <- (start state listeners)
 })
 ```

-The event loop will terminate when the statye value is changed to `void`.
-It will then return the last state before being voided.

-## Examples

 The following example shows how to capture all event events and use the state event for rendering
 ```